MicrosoftDocs/MIMDocs/MIMDocs/Understand/bhold-concepts-guide.md

 #### Separation of duties

 Separation of duties (SoD) is a business principle that seeks to prevent individuals from gaining the capability to perform actions that should not be available to a single person.
 For example, an employee should not able to request a payment and to authorize the payment.
-The principle of SoD enables organizations to implement a system of �checks and balances� to minimize their exposure to risk from employee error or misconduct.
+The principle of SoD enables organizations to implement a system of checks and balances to minimize their exposure to risk from employee error or misconduct.

 BHOLD implements SoD by letting you define incompatible permissions.
 When these permissions are defined, BHOLD enforces SoD by preventing the creation of roles that are linked to incompatible permissions, whether they are linked directly or through inheritance, and by preventing users from being assigned multiple roles that, when combined, would grant incompatible permissions, again by direct assignment or through inheritance.
 Optionally, conflicts can be overridden.